 The forms of discrimination forbidden by public accommodations laws vary from jurisdiction to jurisdiction.
 And they are often amended, so it is important for church leaders to be familiar with the current text of applicable public accommodation laws.

-3. Can a church ever assert the First Amendment as a defense against public accommodation laws?
+Can a church ever assert the First Amendment’s religion and/or speech clauses as defenses against penalties enforced against it through a state or local public accommodation law?

 The court concluded: